scan-lan/Group-Project/README.md

 # Software Engineering Methods

-Starring: Lukas Paling and Marco De Luca
+Starring: Lukas Paling and Marco De Luca as the developers or "Script Monkeys"

-With Craig Gordon as Scrum Master and Luke Scanlan as Product Owner
+With Craig Gordon as the Scrum Master or "Scrum Bag" and Luke Scanlan as the lead developer or "Head Honcho"

+# High level overview of the application, and it's functionality

+The application:
+- Creates a docker container with the world database with port 3306 open for connections

+- Runs SQL queries against the database that satisfy the user requirements

 Build Status
 -